clmccart/mlopstemplate/README.md

 5) Lock down master branch
 6) Documentation for data preprocessor
 7) Dynamically configure conda dependencies based on requirements.txt
-8) Ensure change to score.py triggers new deployment
 9) Figure out how to specify modelname or score.py
-10) Documentation for Release pipeline
 11) Research reusability of AzDO projects
 12) Scratch to CI/CD from new project
 13) Fix run unittests so it runs all tests